anniezh12/hiring-engineers/answers.md

  ~$ cd /etc/datadog-agent
  ```
  Once in the datadog-agent I opened the  datadog.yaml file

 ```
 root@aniqa/etc/datadog-agent://# nano datadog.yaml
 ```
-scroll down all the way where you can see "tags:" and
+scroll down all the way where you can see `tags:` and
 uncomment it.
 Here one can add tags(predefined or custom), ideally key-value pair like region:east etc

 ![assigning tags in YAML file](images/collecting-metrics/tag-assignment-datadog-yaml.png)